-The Harry Potter movies were a staple of many people’s childhood, but that doesn’t mean people aren’t still learning new things about the fantasy movies.
+Harry Potter was a staple of many people’s childhood, but that doesn’t mean people aren’t still learning new things about the Harry Potter movies.
 Take the main Harry Potter villain, Voldemort.
-You probably know that you’re not really supposed to pronounce the ‘T’ in his name but do you know what Voldemort means?
+You probably know that you’re not really supposed to pronounce the ‘T’ in his name, but do you know what Voldemort means?

 Fans on Reddit were shocked when they learned the translation of Tom Riddle’s chosen sobriquet.
 “I’m surprised I never caught onto that… amazing,” wrote one user, while another added, “I studied French for years.
 I really should have noticed this.”

 However, some pointed out that it’s technically French, but the grammar is all over the place.
 “French person here, the above phrase is meaningless in French,” they wrote.
 “Le vol de la Mort would be a grammatically correct sentence and could mean either ‘the theft of death’ or ‘the flight of death.'”

 I mean, yeah, that’s a good point, but let’s be honest, ‘Lord Levoldelamort’ doesn’t quite have the same ring to it, now does it?
 If you love the Harry Potter movies, check out our guide on the Harry Potter cast.
 We also have an article breaking down everything you need to know about the upcmong Harry Potter TV series release date.